Mindfulness: Popularization, "mindfulness movement"

 Mindfulness is gaining a growing popularity as a practice in daily life, apart from Buddhist insight meditation and its application in clinical psychology.
 In this context mindfulness is defined as moment-by-moment awareness of thoughts, feelings, bodily sensations, and surrounding environment, characterized mainly by "acceptance"—attention to thoughts and feelings without judging whether they are right or wrong.
 Mindfulness focuses the human brain on what is being sensed at each moment, instead of on its normal rumination on the past or the future.
 Mindfulness may be seen as a mode of being, and can be practiced outside a formal setting.
 The terminology used by scholars of religion, scientists, journalists, and popular media writers to describe this movement of mindfulness "popularization," and the many new contexts of mindfulness practice which have cropped up, has regularly evolved over the past 20 years, with some criticisms arising.
+It has also recently been a common trend to see among sport teams, with mindfulness practices being integrated as parts of teams routines.

 The latest changes when people moved from real-life meditation sessions to the applications on their smart devices has been even more accelerated by the global pandemic.
-Modern applications like are adapting to the needs of their users by using AI technology, involving professional psychologists and offering many different mindfulness approaches to serve a wider audience.
+Modern applications are adapting to the needs of their users by using AI technology, involving professional psychologists and offering many different mindfulness approaches to serve a wider audience, such as among athletes.

+Practice

+Mindfulness practice involves the process of developing the skill of bringing one's attention to whatever is happening in the present moment.

+Watching the breath, body-scan and other techniques

+There are several exercises designed to develop mindfulness meditation, which may be aided by guided meditations "to get the hang of it".
+As forms of self-observation and interoception, these methods increase awareness of the body, so they are usually beneficial to people with low self-awareness or low awareness of their bodies or emotional state.
+However, it may provoke anxiety, panic attacks, depression, and dissociation, in people who are very focused on themselves, their bodies, and their emotions.